Zuehlke/machines-code-people/articles/root-cause-analysis.md

 What you need to find, and then fix, is the _problem_ (or more precisely its _cause_).

 Don't jump to conclusions.
 Listen to all the clues.
 Analyse.
 Re-produce.
 Re-think.
 Refine (or create) the ticket.
 Think of test cases which are explicit about expected and actual results.
+Remember that every bug is a strong indicator of a missing test.
+So write tests to cover your findings.

-Don't have the BA do it for you, you need to be part of the thinking.
+Don't have someone else do the analysis for you, you need to be part of the thought process.
 This might very well take longer than the coding.
-But if you don't do this slowly and deliberately, you might eliminate only half the problem or even make it worse.
+But if you don't do this slowly and deliberately, you might fix only half the problem or even make it worse.
 Don't be that cowboy.

 ## Can We Be More Specific?